Booking a wedding date

 “All certificates of completed marriages issued and certified by Utah county have gone through all three of these steps.
 The couple has legally applied for and been issued a marriage license, a valid wedding ceremony within the state has taken place, and the marriage has been registered with the county.
 Any couple with certified copy of their marriage certificate has been legally married according to Utah law and the laws of the United States.”

-In essence, this means that the marriage is valid according to both state and federal laws in the United States, and may be recognized by most countries.
+In essence, this means that the marriage is valid according to both state and federal laws in the United States, and may be recognized by most countries, as subject to local laws and membership in the Hague Convention.
 Thus, I can perform an online ceremony for any couple, but legality outside the US may or may not be accepted.
 Please contact an immigration specialist or attorney if you are concerned about legality in your country.

 What about international couples?